Australian lawmakers fear escalation of protests in capital under influence of Canadian trucker demonstrations

-As protesters waved signs saying “GENOCIDE” and “FREEDOM” on the lawn in front of Parliament, center-left lawmaker Kristina Keneally warned that the motley crowd contained “individuals that our national security agencies are worried about.”
+As protesters waved signs saying “GENOCIDE” and “FREEDOM” on the lawn in front of Parliament, center-left lawmaker Kristina Keneally warned that the crowd contained “individuals that our national security agencies are worried about.”

 “Some of these protesters actually want to undermine and overturn democracy,” Keneally, an American-born senator for the Australian Labor Party, told reporters, citing the arrest of one protest organizer last week after police allegedly found a gun in his car.